FGCU vs. Liberty Predictions & Picks - Women's ASUN Tournament Championship

 FGCU vs. Liberty Women's Basketball Predictions & Picks - ASUN Tournament Championship

-Saturday's game between the Florida Gulf Coast Eagles (31-3) and Liberty Lady Flames (24-7) squaring off at Alico Arena has a projected final score of 73-60 (based on our computer prediction) in favor of heavily favored FGCU, so expect a one-sided matchup.
+Saturday's game between the Florida Gulf Coast Eagles (31-3) and Liberty Lady Flames (24-7) matching up at Alico Arena has a projected final score of 73-60 (based on our computer prediction) in favor of heavily favored FGCU, so it should be a lopsided matchup.
 The game will start at 7:00 PM ET on March 11.

-The Eagles won their last game 51-34 against Austin Peay on Wednesday.
+In their most recent matchup on Wednesday, the Eagles secured a 51-34 win against Austin Peay.

 FGCU vs. Liberty Game Info